-Covid-19 Update: Recovery rate reaches 97.6% in Saudi Arabia | DH Latest News, Latest News, Gulf , Saudi Arabia, Covid death, coronavirus pandemic, Covid-19 Update
+Covid-19 update: Recovery rate reaches 97.6% in Saudi Arabia | DH Latest News, Latest News, Gulf , Saudi Arabia, Covid death, coronavirus pandemic, Covid-19 Update

-The recovery rate from coronavirus infection has reached at 97.6% in Saudi Arabia.
-The fatality rate has reached at 1.7%.
-The Ministry of Health has announced this.
+The recovery rate has reached 97.6% in Saudi Arabia.
+The fatality rate is unchanged at 1.7%.
+This was announced by the Ministry of Health in the country.

-Meanwhile, 356 new coronavirus cases along with 298 recoveries and 4 new deaths were reported in Saudi Arabia in the last 24 hours.
-Of the new cases, 164 were recorded in Riyadh, 80 in the Eastern Province, 47 in Makkah, 7 in Madinah, 10 in Asir, 5 in Najran and 6 in Jazan.
+Meanwhile, 369 new coronavirus cases along with 306 new recoveries and 5 new deaths were reported in the country in the last 24 hours.
+Of the new cases, 173 were recorded in Riyadh, 85 in the Eastern Province, 48 in Makkah, 11 in Asir, 5 in Madinah, 4 in Jazan and 4 in Najran.

-Thus the overall infection tally has reached at 370,278.
-The total recoveries has reached at 361,813.
-The death toll now stands at 6406.
-At present there are 2415 active cases in the country.
-In this 401 are admitted in ICUs.
+The total number of infection has surged to 371,356 in the country.
+The total number of recoveries has climbed to 362,368.
+The death toll has reached at 6,415.
+At present there are 2573 active cases in the country.
+In this 417 are in critical condition and are admitted in ICUs.

 Post Your Comments